0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:

-Finally the Axum router can be converted into a shuttle object ready for serving.
+Finally the Axum router is converted into a shuttle-compatibile struct ready for serving.

 ---